kylewainwright/Cloud-Security-Network/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the [ELK Script]](https://github.com/kylewainwright/Cloud-Security-Network/blob/main/Ansible/Ansible%20ELK%20Stack%20Script.txt) file to '/etc/ansible/' within your Ansible node.
+- Copy the [ELK Script](https://github.com/kylewainwright/Cloud-Security-Network/blob/main/Ansible/Ansible%20ELK%20Stack%20Script.txt) file to '/etc/ansible/' within your Ansible node.
 - Update the 'hosts' file to include the following:
+  - Establish which IP addresses belong to your webservers group (these will have Filebeat and Metricbeat installed onto them).
+Additionally, establish that python 3 will be the interpretting language.
+Here is an example:
+  - !

+  - Identify which IP address belongs to your elk group.
 - Run the playbook, and navigate to ____ to check that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:_